Yellow Shirt Refashion: Redesign Gather Under Bust And Short Sleeves

 By Mariana Kirova

 This shirt refashion focuses on a very popular women’s shirt design from years ago with distinct gather under bust and short cap sleeves.
-If you have it somewhere in your wardrobe, take this oldie out and make it lovable again!
+If you have it somewhere in your wardrobe, take this oldie out and make it favourite again!

 Save For Later